-David Rachels, Ph.D., Chair
+Warren S. Moore, Ph.D, Chair of Humanities

 Requirements for the Major in English Education (not including General Education Core)

 Note: Students must earn a minimum GPA of 3.0 in the major with a minimum grade of C in every course.